Company Formation in Myanmar

 If the proposal gets the acceptance, it will be reviewed by the commission.
 The approval or denial of the project proposal by the commission is made within a period of 90 days.

-Evaluation of the project proposal is done on the basis of the following criteria:
+Evaluation of the project proposal is done on the basis of the following criteria

-• Whether the proposal is compatible with the Foreign Investment law or not;
+• Whether the proposal is compatible with the Foreign Investment law or not

-• Financial viability of the project; and
+• Financial viability of the project

 • Financial soundness of the company and its compliance with the existing laws.